Hetology/FEM-SAW-designing-Opitmizing-by-using-Python-to-Feed-sample/README.md

 Currently, I provide samples using the LHS (Latin Hypercube Sampling) method.

+I organize the program into 2 files:

+|-run_saw_auto.py

-I organize the program into 2 files: |-run_auto.py |-Saw_main.txt (this is usually the session file or the code you normally use to repeat the process).
+|-SAW_main.txt (this is usually the session file or the code you normally use to repeat the process).

 This program currently has 200 samples, with code for (substrate: ST-QUARTZ, IDT electrode: Aluminum, and sensitive layer FeNi).